About

 Artes Bussum, the local professional artists society

-Dutchies in CVP (an informal group of Dutch artists who all went through the Art2Life CVP training program)
+Dutchies in CVP (an informal group of Dutch artists who all went through the Art2Life CVP art training program)